The Core Curriculum

 ABET Accreditation

 ABET accreditation is outcomes-based, and the full list of program student learning outcomes, metrics, and results is given in Appendix B, table B1.
 An accreditation site visit took place in November 2019 and found no deficiencies, weaknesses, or concerns.
 The Construction Management program received ABET accreditation in October 2020, and accreditation lasts a maximum of six years.
+Reaccreditation will be applied for in the 2024–25 academic year.

-Facility Management Track Accreditation
+Facility Management Accreditation

 The program has been accredited by the International Facility Management Association (IFMA) since April 2012; reaccreditation took place in 2018.
 In 2019, ABET assumed responsibility for IFMA accreditation.
 The program received ABET accreditation for its Facility Management track in April 2020.
+Since the Facility Management program has been canceled, the accreditation thereon will not be renewed in the next cycle.

 Certifications in the Program